Strange4/monke/deliverables/proposal.md

 Broad goal: He wants to be the best, he wants to reach the first place in the leaderboards.
 He wants to win every match he plays online.

 User stories (give at least 2):
-1. _Tom wants to he is doing better than other competitor in an online lobby_
+1. _Tom wants to see that he is doing better than other competitors in an online lobby_
     - join online lobby and play
-    - ability to see other competitor progress during the game
+    - ability to see other competitors' progress during the game
-    - see stats of other player at the end
+    - see stats of other players at the end of a multiplayer match
     - while waiting for others to finish you could send message in the lobby
     - taunt other players
 2. _Tom wants to see he's ranking in the leaderboard and see other people's profile to compare_
     - ability to go on the leaderboard
-    - look at other user's profile
+    - look at another user's profile
-    - able to see other profile from the leaderboard
+    - able to see other profiles from the leaderboard
-    - search up other user and see their profile
+    - search up other users and see their profile

 ---